Ahtsham110/blog.klipse.tech/_posts/2021-02-07-blog-python.md

 ---
 layout: post
-title: A new way of blogging about Python
+title: A New Way Of Blogging With Python - | Klipse Blog |
-description: Klipse allows you to include interactive Python code snippets in a technical blog.
+description: Klipse allows you to include interactive Python code snippets in a Technical Blog.
 date:   2021-02-07 04:34:28 +0200
 categories: python
 thumbnail: assets/klipse.png